eccenca/documentation.eccenca.com/docs/deploy-and-configure/installation/scenario-single-node-cloud-installation/index.md

 !!! warning

-    You need to change the lines with DEPLOYHOST and LETSENCRYPT_MAIL to you actual values.
+    You need to edit the lines with DEPLOYHOST and LETSENCRYPT_MAIL to include your actual values.

 ```shell-session
 $ cd /opt/cmem-orchestration/environments